On generalizing Lutz twists: Background and Notation

-One may easily see that, since the two different situations discussed above only differ by the mapping into $T^*S^1\times\R,$ we may deform one of these into the other through maps whose images have integrable characteristic distributions and thus given an $L\subset C$ as in either case we can replace it with the other keeping $C$ a maximally foliated submanifold.
+Now given any closed manifold $B$ suppose that $L=B\times S^1$ and that $L$ has a neighborhood $N\cong L\times [-1,1]$ (or if $L$ is the boundary of $C$ then $N\cong L\times [0,1]$) in $C$ with $L=L\times\{0\}.$ Here we consider the situation that $\partial (N-L)$ is transverse to the foliation $C_\xi$ and $N-L$ is (non-singularly) foliated by leaves of the form $B\times \R.$ There are two cases we wish to consider.
+The first is if $L$ is also a non-singular leaf of $C_\xi$ and the second is when $L$ consists entirely of singular points of $C_\xi$ and in addition that each leaf in $N-L$ is asymptotic to $B\times \{\theta\}\subset L$ for some $\theta$ and distinct leaves have distinct asymptotic limits.
+By working in $J^1(L),$ one can show that either one of these situations is equivalent to the other (that is given one, you can $C^0$ deform $C$ near $L,$ fixing $L,$ so that you obtain the other).
 Anytime we see an $L$ as in one of these situations we say the \dfn{leaves of $C_x$ approach $L$ nicely}.
 This is analogous to the situation in dimension 3 where the boundary of a Seifert surface for a Legendrian knot with Thurston-Bennequin invariant 0 can be taken to be a leaf of the characteristic foliation or a circle of singularities.